jhtran989/CS-564-Final-Project/README.md

 - For extraction of ***multiple*** reports, a `JSON` file could be used to store the next `RemainsId` available to be used so that a `bash` script could be written to automate the execution of the relevant code

+**IMPORTANT**

+As a hindsight, the "tables" were programmed more like tuples of a table since the "attributes" variable could only hold one tuple (a `dict` structure) instead of actually holding a list of them...It would require too much time to change the design decision

+- Need to rename the references to tables as "tuples", some that should be contained in the same table (i.e., same table name attribute)